Shot Peening: Almen Intensity, Residual Stress & Process Validation Standards.

 8 - conclusion.

-In the end this is an overview about what shotpeening really is and how to set the shotpeening process for your parts; it is not complicated, requires cooperation and good partner whom knows which is the direction where to go to avoid any time waste and increase properly the benefits of this "alchemy".
+In the end this is an overview about what shotpeening really is and how to set the shotpeening process for your parts; it is not complicated, requires cooperation and a good partner whom knows which is the direction where to go to avoid any time waste and increase properly the benefits, no matter if the goal is increasing fatigue life performance or redesign a part to get the same performance using less raw material.
+You can contact here.